 Determine Why Your Mac Wakes Up From Sleep

 Have you ever put your Mac to sleep, only to find it awake seemingly on it’s own when you return to the machine?
 I’ve run into this mystery of a randomly waking Mac a few times, and with a few terminal commands you can help track down what caused your Mac to wake from sleep.
+So if you’re wondering why your Mac is waking from sleep, read on to learn how you can help determine the cause.

 Do know there are many reasons why this can happen, sometimes it’s a hardware event that causes the Mac to wake from sleep, sometimes it’s software, and sometimes it is something else.
 This guide will help to determine the reason for any Mac, iMac, MacBook Air, Pro, etc, waking from a sleep state.
-Yes it is slightly technical and uses the command line in OS X to look through system logs, and you’ll then need to compare a multiple character ‘wake reason’ code to a list shown below indicating what the actual sleep reason is.
+Yes it is slightly technical and uses the command line in Mac OS X to look through system logs, and you’ll then need to compare a multiple character ‘wake reason’ code to a list shown below indicating what the actual sleep reason is.
 Let’s get started.

 How to Find Out Why a Mac is Waking From Sleep